Pris-c/diagonal-library/README.md

    - This branch focuses on integrating Maven to enhance project structure and dependency management.
 Additionally, it includes the integration of an SQL database for establishing persistent and efficient data storage.

 3. **spring-boot-migration:**
-   - Migration to the Spring Boot framework for advanced features and architecture.
+   - The project will undergoing a transition to the Spring Boot framework to leverage advanced features and realize architectural enhancements.
+The replacement entails the adoption of a RESTful API paradigm.

 ## How to Access Different Versions